henrikmathiesen/sql-with-mysql/README.md

 Column names will never repeat inside of one database, that includes primary keys which should be named tablename_id -- useful when joining tables

+#### My naming convention (for now)

+Tables and Columns should be PascalCase.
+Table names in plural form.

 #### Names in SQL are scoped

 Can be relevant if columns have the same name in different tables.